 Equipment

 Do not go buy the most expensive equipment out of the gate.
-You can walk into a hardware store and get what you need.
+You can walk into a hardware store and get what you need, and this is where a lot of the pest control business start up costs get blown unnecessarily.
 A hand-pump backpack sprayer runs about $100.
 An electric backpack sprayer is around $500 to $600.
 You do not need a big power sprayer.
 A lot of people still use them, but I’ve watched that become less common over the last five years, and you definitely don’t need one starting out.

 You’ll also want a hand can or one-gallon sprayer ($20 to a few hundred depending on what you buy), a granular spreader ($20 to $30), and a web pole (about $100).
 For your basic chemical inventory, I’d budget $3,000 to $7,000 combined to get yourself fully operational.
 Reach out to your local supplier and buy what they have on hand.
 Start with one gallon at a time to keep it simple.